Global-in-time strong solutions for the 2D and 3D generalized compressible Navier-Stokes-Korteweg system with arbitrarily large initial data: Abstract

 \section{Abstract}

 In 1901, Korteweg formulated a constitutive equation for the Cauchy stress tensor to provide a continuum mechanical model for capillarity within fluids.
 Dunn and Serrin [Arch.
 Ration.
 Mech.
 Anal.
 88(2):95-133,1985] in 1985 further modified the system of compressible fluids based on the Korteweg theory of capillarity.
-Since then, for the 2D and 3D compressible Navier-Stokes-Korteweg system, the global existence of strong solutions with arbitrarily large initial data have remained a challenging open problem.
-In this paper, we provide an affirmative answer to this longstanding open problem.
-Specifically, under the assumption that the viscosity coefficients satisfy a BD-type algebraic relation of the form $\mu(\rho)=\nu\rho^{\alpha}$ and $\lambda(\rho)=2\nu(\alpha-1)\rho^{\alpha}$, and that the Korteweg stress tensor complies with a generalized Bohm identity of the form $\kappa(\rho)=\varepsilon^2\alpha^2\rho^{2\alpha-3}$, we establish the global existence of strong solutions for the 2D and 3D systems in torus with arbitrarily large regular initial data.
-The analysis is carried out in the intermediary non-dispersive regime, characterized by the condition that the capillarity coefficient constant $\varepsilon$ does not exceed the viscosity constant $\nu$.
-This result provides the first proof of the global-in-time existence of strong solutions for the 3D general Navier-Stokes-Korteweg system with arbitrarily large initial data in the non-dispersive regime. \ and the corresponding control of $\|\nabla^3 \rho\|_{L^2}$ is recovered through the identity By contrast, when $\alpha<1$, testing the rewritten continuity equation by $\Delta \rho_t$ produces the weighted energy
+Since then, for the 2D and 3D compressible Navier-Stokes-Korteweg system, the global existence of strong solutions with arbitrarily large initial data has remained a challenging open problem.
+In this paper, under the assumption that the viscosity coefficients satisfy a BD-type algebraic relation of the form $\mu(\rho)=\nu\rho^{\alpha}$ and $\lambda(\rho)=2\nu(\alpha-1)\rho^{\alpha}$, and that the Korteweg stress tensor complies with a generalized Bohm identity of the form $\kappa(\rho)=\varepsilon^2\alpha^2\rho^{2\alpha-3}$, we establish the global existence of strong solutions for the 2D and 3D systems on the torus with arbitrarily large regular initial data, thereby providing an affirmative answer to this longstanding problem under such structural assumptions which can be regarded as a natural extension of the quantum compressible Navier-Stokes equations in the presence of the Bohm potential.
+The analysis is carried out in the intermediate non-dispersive regime, characterized by the condition that the capillarity constant $\varepsilon$ does not exceed the viscosity constant $\nu$.
+This result provides the first proof of the global-in-time existence of strong solutions for the 3D general Navier-Stokes-Korteweg system with arbitrarily large initial data in the non-dispersive regime. \ By subtracting the system for $(\rho^n, v^n)$ from that for $(\rho^{n+1}, v^{n+1})$, we obtain the following difference system: